 So this is the current position.
 We can reduce our own consumption of fossil fuels, as individuals or at the local level, we can invest in electricity generated from renewables, we can take part in local initiatives, we can campaign for more governmental action.
 But as matters stand, nothing we can do alters the statement that there is at present no guarantee of achieving the reductions in fossil fuel emissions identified by climate science as necessary for the avoidance of runaway climate change.

 It should also be stressed at the outset that those behind CapGlobalCarbon are only too well aware that climate change is a classic ‘wicked problem’, the kind of problem to which there is by definition no definite solution.
-CapGlobalCarbon is not proposed as a solution to the climate change problem.
-Many other strategies are required, including in particular strategies to draw down from the atmosphere much carbon that is already in place.
+CapGlobalCarbon is not proposed as a stand-alone solution to the climate change problem.
+Many other measures are required, including in particular changes in agricultural practices and strategies to draw down from the atmosphere much carbon that is already in place.

 PART 1 – THE THINKING BEHIND CAPGLOBALCARBON